onenotzero/gtd-app-replit/replit.md

 - Task naming flexibility improved: verb-first naming encouraged but not enforced.
 - Google Calendar integration added with secure API key management via Replit connectors.
 - Navigation restructured: "Waiting For" page added to track delegated tasks; Projects moved to bottom of sidebar navigation.
+- **Mobile-responsive layout**: Application now fully supports mobile devices with a responsive navigation system.
+On screens below 1024px, the sidebar is hidden and replaced with a fixed header containing a hamburger menu that opens a slide-out navigation drawer.
+Desktop users continue to see the traditional persistent sidebar.
+All pages use responsive grid layouts that adapt to different screen sizes.

 ## User Preferences